Skip to content

 Possible Causes:

-• Page not refreshed after purge completed
+• Page not refreshed after purge completed.

-• Background jobs still processing (queued deletion in progress)
+• Background jobs still processing (queued deletion in progress).

-• Purge encountered errors and didn’t complete
+• Purge encountered errors and didn’t complete.

-• Browser caching old data
+• Browser caching old data.

 Resolution Steps:

-1. Refresh the Data Purge settings page (record counts update on refresh)
+1. Refresh the Data Purge settings page.

-3. If records were queued, check background job queue status
+3. If records were queued, check background job queue status.

-4. Review logs for errors indicating purge failure
+4. Review logs for errors indicating purge failure.

 Symptom: Database Still Growing Despite Purge